 - Keep Automobiles & Heavy Equipment Off the Drain Field

 - Do Not Build Additions, Pools, Driveways, Decks, Playground Equipment or Other Construction Near the System

 - Do Not Put Too Much Water Into the System (Water overload can occur when the drain-field is flooded with more water than it can absorb.
 This reduces the ability of the drain-field to drain waste and filter sewage before it reaches the groundwater, causing the waste to pool on the ground surface and run off into nearby water well casings.
 This is a good reason not to connect your roof drains to your septic system.)

 - Do Not Flush Non-biodegradable Materials Such as Plastics, Disposable Diapers, Sanitary Napkins & Applicators (They fill up the tank and will clog the system.)

 - Restrict Use of Kitchen Garbage Disposal (It increases the amount of solids in the tank, making them slower to decompose.)

 - Do Not Pour Grease or Cooking Oils Down the Sink Drain (They solidify and clog the drainage field.)

 - Do Not Allow Paints, Motor Oil, Pesticides, Fertilizers or Disinfectants Into Septic System (They can pass directly through the system and contaminate your ground water.
 These chemicals can also kill microorganisms which decompose wastes and can damage the soil in the drain field.)

-When Should I Have a Septic Tank Cleaning or Pumping?
+When Should I Have a Septic Tank Pumping?

 This depends on three variables: